tflowers15/galaxy-training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 >
 {: .hands_on}

 Finally, we'll do differential abundance testing with ANCOM-BC2.
 ANCOM-BC2 is a compositionally-aware linear regression model that allows testing for differentially abundant features across sample groups while also implementing bias correction.
-This can be accessed using the ancombc2 action in the composition plugin.
+This can be accessed using the `qiime2 composition ancombc2` tool.

 We’ll apply ANCOM-BC2 to see which ASV are differentially abundant across Captivity.
 If you had more than two treatments, you can specify a reference level to define what each group is compared against (*"reference_levels: List[Str]"*: `Captivity::Wild`).
 This is not necessary when you just have two groups.